toidiu/toidiu.github.io/content/resume_detail/ihr_debugging_max_connection_failure.md

 bias for action: execute a non invasive solution, which could go out quick while still preventing issues

+#### metrics
+- errors occured at 1-2 week increment
+- random 500 errors for a particular api only
+- different behavior across stg and prod envs
+- 5 max connections
+- fixed issue for 2 additional micro services

 #### S
 An API that I wrote and owned would start to 500 errors sporadically.
 When Additionally, when I inspected the stg vs prod environments the results would